gailcabral/gailcabral/README.md

 ---

 ## 💻 About
-With 3.5+ years of experience in IT helpdesk and quality analysis, I support users across diverse systems, networks, and devices.
-I'm driven by efficient problem-solving, consistent quality delivery, and helping users get back to productivity quickly.
+I have 3.5+ years of experience working in IT helpdesk and quality analysis, supporting users across systems, networks, and multiple devices.
+I focus on resolving issues efficiently while also making sure support quality stays consistent.

-**Currently open to:** IT Support Specialist, Systems Administrator, QA Analyst, and IT Technical Specialist roles.
+**Currently open to:** IT Support Specialist, QA Analyst, and IT Technical Specialist roles.

 ---

 ## ⚡ What I Do
-**Helpdesk Support:** Resolve 40+ support tickets monthly with focus on efficiency and user satisfaction

-**Troubleshooting Expertise:** Windows 10/11 deployments, Microsoft 365 security/licensing, VPN configuration, printer setup, and antivirus management
+**Helpdesk Support:** Resolve 40+ support tickets monthly with focus on efficiency and user satisfaction **Troubleshooting Expertise:** Windows 10/11 deployments, Microsoft 365 security/licensing, VPN configuration, printer setup, and antivirus management

-**Network & Connectivity:** Diagnose and resolve network issues, connectivity problems, and system performance bottlenecks

-**Remote Support:** Proficient with TeamViewer and AnyDesk for efficient remote troubleshooting

-**Ticket Management:** Expert in Zendesk and Jira workflows for organized, transparent issue tracking

-**Quality Assurance:** Analyze support interactions to identify improvement opportunities and drive training initiatives

-**User Communication:** Translate technical concepts for non-technical users; strong documentation and training skills
+**Network & Connectivity:** Diagnose and resolve network issues, connectivity problems, and system performance bottlenecks **Remote Support:** Proficient with TeamViewer and AnyDesk for efficient remote troubleshooting **Ticket Management:** Expert in Zendesk and Jira workflows for organized, transparent issue tracking **Quality Assurance:** Analyze support interactions to identify improvement opportunities and drive training initiatives **User Communication:** Translate technical concepts for non-technical users; strong documentation and training skills

 ---

 ## 📚 Currently Learning
-**Networking:** CCNA certification path (targeting Q3 2026)

-**Programming:** C and Python for automation and scripting
+**Networking:** CCNA certification path (targeting Q3 2026) **Programming:** C and Python for automation and scripting

 ---